LawrenceTeixeira/PBIAutoDoc/README.md

 ## How to Use

 1. Fill in App ID, Tenant ID, and Secret Value in the sidebar.
-2. Upload the `.pbit` or `.zip` file.
+2. Upload one or multiple `.pbit` or `.zip` files for batch processing.
 3. View the data and download the documentation in Excel or Word.
+4. **Batch Processing**: When multiple files are uploaded, AutoDoc will process all reports and generate individual documentation files for each one.
-4. **Access Chat**: After processing the report, click the "💬 Chat" button to open the chat.
+5. **Access Chat**: After processing the report, click the "💬 Chat" button to open the chat.
 Ask questions about tables, measures, columns, or relationships in your Power BI model.
 The assistant will respond based on the loaded data.

 ---